shihabsararrafid/fungshon-commerce/README.md

 <h1>Blog</h1>
 <h1>Pages</h1>

+There are three icon , if we click the <b>profile </b> icon it will move us to Authentication page where we can sign up with email password or google

+if we click the <b>cart</b> icon it will move use to cart items where we can see the all items moved to cart

 # HOME
 <p>In this route there are banner,counter,Special Benefit , Collection , Feature product , popular products,collection ,subscription components </p>
 <p>If I click the 'check now' button on every collection page it will move us to the that type category product</p>

 <h1>Popular Products</h1>
 <p>On popluar product the best product on the basis of rating has been shown .
-If we hover every product we will see a **Add to cart** button which will eventually add the item to cart .
-There are two more icon , one is **eye ** icon by clicking this we go to the detail page of that product .
+If we hover every product we will see a <b>Add to cart</b> button which will eventually add the item to cart .
+There are two more icon , one is <b>eye </b> icon by clicking this we go to the detail page of that product .
 Which is described in the 2nd page of figma design</p>

+# Shop
+<p>On the shop route we will see the all the categories .
+If we click any of them , we will see the products under that category .From that we can add the items to cart .  </p>

+## If we come back to home route all the cart items will refreshed as we have not used any type of storage .

+# To get the cart item easily we have used contextapi at the app.js so that the value can be accessed and passed to any components